Searching for dark jets with displaced vertices using weakly supervised machine learning: Benchmark datasets

 The feature distributions for the different benchmark signals (and the background) are provided in appendix~\ref{feat_hists}.
-The most discriminating features for this set of benchmarks are object multiplicity, vertex count, and transverse momentum fraction.
+The most discriminating features for this set of benchmarks are the number of objects in the jet, vertex count, and transverse momentum fraction.
 One can also see that as dark pion displacement increases, from 0.1~mm to 0.3~mm, the number of signal vertices increases because more dark pions decay outside the primary vertex resolution.
 Vertex mass is a stronger discriminator for the 10~GeV dark pion mass in comparison to the 5~GeV case.